 - 3 Health Benefits of Cranberry Juice

-Cranberries are edible fruits of plant found in cooler climates of northern hemisphere.
-They are only found in cooler, sunny, wet and moist environment.
+Cranberries are edible fruits of the plant found in cooler climates of northern hemisphere.
+They are only found in cooler, sunny, wet, and moist environment.
 It is one of few commercially grown fruits native to North America.
-Cranberries were used by Native Americans as food and medicine.
+Cranberries were used by Native Americans as food, and medicine.

-Cranberries can be eaten fresh, boiled, baked in a pit, dried, canned or in form of jams, jellies, and pies.
-Fresh berries are red in colour and are very tart.
+Cranberries can be eaten fresh, boiled, baked in a pit, dried, canned or in the form of jams, jellies, and pies.
+Fresh berries are red in color, and are very tart.

 In India, nowadays, Cranberry Juice is available.
 It not only tastes great but also improves overall health.
 It is important to select only 100 % juice product.
 The one which comes with added sugar tastes great but is not so good for health owing to high sugar content.

-The fruit of plant is a red, juicy berry.
+The fruit of the plant are a red, juicy berry.

 The botanical name of Cranberry is Vaccinium oxycoccos.
 It belongs to plant family Ericaceae.